1986–87 Ashes: 2nd Test

+England were unchanged from the 1st Test, whereas Australia made a change to their fast bowling attack: Lawson, who had been 12th man at Brisbane, replaced Hughes in the team.

 England again batted first and racked up a large total, Chris Broad and Jack Richards both making maiden test centuries and Bill Athey falling only four runs short.
 David Gower also made a hundred.
-But this time Australia did manage to avoid the follow-on, narrowly, largely thanks to runs from Allan Border, and the game petered out into a draw.
-As of 2022 this is the last occasion on which England avoided defeat in a Test match at Perth.
+But this time Australia did manage to avoid the follow-on, narrowly, largely thanks to a century from Allan Border and 71 from Steve Waugh, batting as nightwatchman (at this stage of his career he was considered an all-rounded who batted in the late middle order, not the top-order batsman he subsequently became.)
+Batting became more difficult in the second innings, England crashing to 199/8 declared (Waugh taking 5/69), but the target of 391 runs on the last day was too great for Australia to consider chasing - especially after losing Boon to the first ball of the day.
+Australia lost three more wickets, but although scoring was slow, all the other batsmen proved durable, and the game petered out into a draw - but not before England had lost Ian Botham from the bowling attack, with a torn side muscle.
+As of 2025 this is the last occasion on which England avoided defeat in a Test match at Perth.

 3rd Test

+The injury to Botham forced a change to the England line-up: he was replaced by James Whitaker, a specialist batsman.
+Australia, meanwhile, made three changes.
+Zoehrer was injured, and replaced by Greg Dyer behind the stumps: and a double change to the bowling attack saw Hughes return in place of Lawson, who had been ineffective at Perth, and leg-spinner Peter Sleep replacing fast bowler Chris Matthews.

-The absence of Botham affected England more than the absence of Tim Zoehrer affected Australia, and this time Australia seized the advantage, the whole top order supporting David Boon's hundred.
-However hundreds from Broad and Gatting, lost time and a relatively tame pitch ensured another draw.
+The absence of Botham affected England more than the absence of Tim Zoehrer affected Australia - not least because the all-rounder's replacement by a specialist batsman in the team had left the team with only four bowlers, including only two seamers, Gatting resorting to bowling his occasional medium pace as fifth bowler: and this time Australia seized the advantage, the whole top order supporting David Boon's hundred.
+However hundreds from Broad and Gatting, lost time and a relatively tame pitch (on which Border scored another century, in Australia's second innings) ensured another draw.
 With England 1-0 up, holding the Ashes and two tests to play, Australia left Adelaide needing to win both remaining Tests to reclaim the Ashes.